qst0/ft_libgfx/README.md

 [[El Capitan]](https://github.com/qst0/ft_libgfx/tree/master/minilibx_macos_elcapitan)
 [[Sierra]](https://github.com/qst0/ft_libgfx/tree/master/minilibx_macos_sierra)

-Along with this goal I plan to create a set of tools and functions that can be used to make different types of programs.
+Along with this goal I plan to create a set of resources and functions that can be used to make different types of computer graphics programs.
+The resources will be aimed at helping others create great 42 graphics projects and encouraging graphics [side projects](https://github.com/all-hack/42moonlight).
-The creation of these tools and functions will be set up as a series of exercises.

-Basing this off my previous library for [ft_wireframe](https://github.com/qst0/ft_wireframe), [ft_fractal](https://github.com/qst0/ft_fractal) and some of the ideas going around here at the lab.
+## The Graphics Branch

+The goals of the graphics branch are put simply:

+* Rasterisation, show a wireframe from a file
+* Render trippy colored mandelbrot and julia set
+* Create a ray caster game engine like wolfenstein
+* Build a 'first try' ray tracer
+* Work with a team to build a feature rich ray tracer

+Let's get started.

 ## MiniLibX

-The keystone of the graphics branch at 42 is learning to use MiniLibX
+The keystone of the 42 graphics branch is learning to use MiniLibX

-Besides some old videos on intra, you are given the source and the man pages to figure it out.
+Besides some [old videos on intra](https://elearning.intra.42.fr/notions/fdf/subnotions), you are given the source and the man pages to figure it out.

 To help demystify the man pages I took a moment and formatted them for markdown.